Peter Beaven

 Peter Jamieson Beaven (13 August 1925 – 4 June 2012) was a New Zealand architect based in Christchurch, who lived for his last few months in Blenheim.
-He was a co-founder of New Zealand's first heritage lobby group, the Civic Trust.
+He was a co-founder of New Zealand's first heritage lobby group, the Civic Trust, and is regarded as a significant figure in Christchurch Style architecture.

 Early life

 Beaven was born in Christchurch, the son of Eric Tamate Beaven and Joan Maria Scott Jamieson.
 His mother was the daughter of William Graham Jamieson and May Jamieson (née Whitehouse).
 William Jamieson and his brother James Jamieson were renowned builders for the early Christchurch area, who constructed buildings like the Cathedral of the Blessed Sacrament, Otahuna, Strowan House and the original office of The Press in Cashel Street.
 The construction business was established in 1864 by his great-grandfather, Samuel Jamieson, who arrived from Scotland at Lyttelton on board the Captain Cook on 5 September 1863.

 Beaven was educated at Christ's College and the School of Architecture of the University of Auckland.
 A conversation with the architect Paul Pascoe during his secondary school time led to the choice of his professional career.
 His tertiary education was interrupted by war service with the Royal New Zealand Navy.